 Primetime Ratings: Comedies Pace CBS to Win

-CBS earned top spot in Thursday ratings, with comedy Mom leading to a 1.3 in viewers 18-49, per the Nielsen overnights, and a 6 share.
-In second was ABC at 1.1/5.
+Comedy-fueled CBS won a squeaker in the Thursday ratings race, posting a 1.7 in viewers 18-49, per the Nielsen overnights, and a 7 share.
+That just got by the 1.6/6 that ABC rated.

-Univision did a massive number, as the live awards show Premio Lo Nuestro 2019 led to a 1.0/4.
+The Big Bang Theory did a 2.8 on CBS and Young Sheldon a 2.3, both shows down a tenth of a point from their last fresh airings.
+Mom scored a 1.6 and Life in Pieces a 1.2, then SWAT rated a 1.0.
+Those three were flat.

 The television industry's top news stories, analysis and blogs of the day.